Qiskit Machine Learning overview¶

 Qiskit Machine Learning defines a generic interface for neural networks that is implemented by different

 quantum neural networks.
-Multiple implementations are readily provided, such as the
+Two core implementations are readily provided, such as the

 The neural networks include the functionality to evaluate them for a given input as well as to compute the